MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 > [!NOTE]
 > Read the [**Setup your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.

 This article is for anyone who configures, runs, and monitors an Enterprise websites connector.
 It supplements the general setup process, and shows instructions that apply only for the Enterprise websites connector.
-This article also includes information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).
+This article also includes information about [Troubleshooting](#troubleshooting).

 <!---## Before you get started-->